charliebear2000/BistroBox/README.md

 ## Description

+This app is similar to other meal box services in that you pick meals that you will cook at home.
+It is unique because we sell our meals per serving instead of being locked into 2 or 4 servings.
+We also offer dessert choices that are single serving mug cakes.
+Choose as many or as few servings of each meal as you need!

 ---

 ## Installation

-To install this application on your local computer, you will need to clone the repository from GitHub on to your local computer.
+To install this application on your local computer, you will need to clone the repository from GitHub onto your local computer.
 You will need to run npm i to install all the modules.
-The application requires the following module packages: Node.js, Bcrypt, Dotenv, Express.
-JS, Handlebars, Anime.js, MYSQL 2 and Sequelize.
-After you install the modules, run mysql -u root -p  in your terminal and add the schema.
-Enter source /db.schemasql to run and select the scheme.sql file.
-After you have installed the modules and have the mysql running then enter run npm start into your terminal.
+The application requires the following module packages: REACT, Express.js, MongoDB, Node.js, Mongoose and Apollo Client.
+After you install the modules, run npm run seed in your terminal.
+After you have installed the modules and have the seeds running then enter run npm develop into your terminal.

 ---